caseywdunn/evocell/readme.md

 ## Schedule

-This syllabus focuses on the 3 classes to be taught by Casey.
-These classes are from XXX on each of the following days.
+This syllabus focuses on the classes to be taught by Casey.

-The lectures are a bit out of sequence with the book to be sure you have the skills needed for the other course activities led by other instructors.
+## Reading

+The course activities will walk through material covered in the following reading.

+- Haddock, SHD and CW Dunn (2011).
+Practical Computing for Biologists. [amazon](http://www.amazon.com/Practical-Computing-Biologists-Steven-Haddock/dp/0878933913/ref=sr_1_1) *I wrote this book with my colleague Steve Haddock as an introduction to general computing skills for biologists.
+If you are not already comfortable at the command line then you should get this book as a reference.*

+- Whickham, H (2017).
+R for Data Science. http://r4ds.had.co.nz *This book is free online at the provided link.
+It is an excellent introduction to data analysis in R, and more broadly how to think about data structure and analysis.
+It presents a coherent introduction to the Tidyverse, a set of R packages for general data manipulation and analysis.
+Our R coding will follow conventions in this book.*

 ### Class 1 (Monday 3 June): Getting Set Up, The Unix Command Line, Regular Expressions
-> Reading: Haddock & Dunn "Before You Begin", Chapters 1, 4-5, Appendix 1, 3

-> Reading: Haddock & Dunn Chapters 2-3, Appendix 2

 9:00 - 13:00 - Setting up your computer, regular expressions